SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/viewing-assets.md

 To delete the subasset or device in the hierarchy, click the delete icon next to the subasset or device.

 {{< c8y-admon-info>}}
-dlete icon appears on hover against each row under the subassets section.
+delete icon appears on hover against each row under the subassets section.
 {{< /c8y-admon-info>}}

 On click of the delete icon, a confirmation pop-up is displayed, asking if you want to delete the asset or device.